pingcap/docs/experimental-features.md

 + Cascading Placement Rules feature.
 It is a replica rule system that guides PD to generate corresponding schedules for different types of data.
 By combining different scheduling rules, you can finely control the attributes of any continuous data range, such as the number of replicas, the storage location, the host type, whether to participate in Raft election, and whether to act as the Raft leader.
 See [Cascading Placement Rules](/configure-placement-rules.md) for details. (v4.0 experimental feature)
 + Elastic scheduling feature.
 It enables the TiDB cluster to dynamically scale out and in on Kubernetes based on real-time workloads, which effectively reduces the stress during your application's peak hours and saves overheads.
 See [Enable TidbCluster Auto-scaling](https://docs.pingcap.com/tidb-in-kubernetes/stable/enable-tidb-cluster-auto-scaling) for details. (v4.0 experimental feature)
 + [hibernate-regions](/tikv-configuration-file.md#hibernate-regions-experimental).
-A Region idle for a long time is automatically set as hibernated.
+A Region that idles for a long time is automatically set as hibernated.
 This reduces the extra overhead caused by heartbeat messages between the Raft leader and the followers for idle Regions.

 ## SQL